nithin-gith/pconvert/README.md

 ```
 3. You can also add the options to either replace the file or just add the created pdf file

-To replace the existing ppt/txt file
+To replace the existing ppt/txt file with created pdf file
 ```
 pconvert -re file
 ```